cdnworks/EmailConsole/README.md

  1. After cloning the repo, fill out the fields in the App.TEMPLATE.config file
  2. Create a copy/Rename the template file to App.config
  3. After building the project from the solution, you can either run it in debug or run the .exe.
  4. The console will prompt the user to enter a destination email address, after which it'll send a test message.
-Use an email you have access to!
+Please use an email you have access to!
  5. Check the destination email inbox to view your message!

 ### App.config settings